 DynamicResourceScheduler (DRS) — VMware DRS dynamically balances computing capacity across a collection of hardware resources aggregated into logical resource pools, continuously monitoring utilization across resource pools and intelligently allocating available resources among the virtual machines based on pre-defined rules that reflect business needs and changing priorities.
 When a virtual machine experiences an increased load, VMware DRS automatically allocates additional resources by redistributing virtual machines among the physical servers in the resource pool.

-HPSA (Hewlett Packard Server Automation) – This is a data center automation tool that Cloud Compute uses to harden new and cloned VMs and bring them into compliance with CTL standards.
+HPSA (Hewlett Packard Server Automation) — This is a data center automation tool that Cloud Compute uses to harden new and cloned VMs and bring them into compliance with Lumen standards.

-Instance Template – a standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-CenturyLink managed applications (if applicable).
+Instance Template — A standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-Lumen managed applications (if applicable).
 Instance template(s) allows clients to consistently apply a template to multiple instances simultaneously.

-Managed Hosting – the set of CenturyLink managed server services that include Intelligent Hosting, Foundation Hosting, and Dedicated Cloud Compute.
+Managed Hosting — The set of Lumen managed server services that include Intelligent Hosting, Foundation Hosting, and Dedicated Cloud Compute.

-SavvisStation Portal – the name for the interface that ties together centralized systems that CenturyLink uses to provide services to customers.
+SavvisStation Portal — The name for the interface that ties together centralized systems that Lumen uses to provide services to customers.
 Included in SavvisStation Portal are systems for order processing, provisioning, procurement, management and monitoring, change management, billing, customer support/ticketing and reporting.